Policy Name: Post-Award

 outset of a new sponsored project or upon a succession in PI or PD, the PI and

-PD will participate in orientation with Financial Services, the Office of Management
+PD will participate in orientation with Financial Services, Management

-Services, and the Office of Government, Grants, and Alumni to review applicable
+Services, and Government, Grants, and Alumni to review applicable

 procedures, reporting obligations, forms, and timelines.
 PDs managing federal

 grants will complete annual training on federal grant management and compliance.